BhavanPahuja/History-Of-Cryptography/_twentieth/otp.md

 3. Any OTP should only be used once
 4. Both copies of the OTP must be destroyed immediately post-communication

 The OTP was very popular among intelligence agents (and is still used today).
-Spies would often conceal the pads in incospicuous objects such as walnuts, stones and more.
+Spies would often conceal the pads in inconspicuous objects such as walnuts, stones and more.

 ![](https://cryptosmith.files.wordpress.com/2007/06/walnut_12539.jpg){:height="200px" width="300px"}